-The access control system of Starburst Galaxy makes it easy to ensure that each user has the appropriate access rights perform actions on entities in the system.
+The access control system of Starburst Galaxy makes it easy to ensure that each user has the appropriate access rights to perform actions on entities in the system.

 A role has a name and an optional description.
 A role can be granted privileges on entities like clusters, catalogs, and tables.
-This provide fine-grained control that protects your data, and allows you to define just the right mix of allowed actions and access for each function in your organization.
+This provides fine-grained control that protects your data, and allows you to define just the right mix of allowed actions and access for each function in your organization.

 All actions are controlled by privileges or ownership.

 Ownership of entities is controlled with roles.
 This is often called a Discretionary Access Control (DAC) system, and the following aspects apply:

 - Every entity is owned by exactly one role - the owner role.
 Entities are not owned by users.

 - Ownership grants full control over the entity, including:

 - Update (alter) the entity.

 - Grant, deny, or revoke privileges on the entity for any other role.